 According to the North Macedonia Long Term Defense Capability Development Plan, the Southeast European nation is expected to submit annual amendments through the year 2025 in order to meet their final objective of 54 new-production Strykers.

-Delivery of the first batch of Strykers is expected to begin by early 2024, according to USASAC’s country program manager for North Macedonia, Joan Morgan.
+Delivery of the first batch of Strykers is expected to begin within the next two years, according to USASAC’s country program manager for North Macedonia, Joan Morgan.

 Morgan, an Air Force veteran, has worked for multiple combatant commands throughout the security assistance enterprise for nearly 15 years.
 She has spent the last few years working cases for North Macedonia.

 “Since 2019, I’ve worked closely with our partners, the Security Cooperation Office, and enterprise colleagues Erich Buchler and Jason Branch from Program Executive Office Ground Combat Systems to help develop the requirements for the North Macedonia case,” said Morgan.
 “This was a unique case for many reasons.
-For one, these Strykers will be the first new production flat bottom hull vehicles produced in over 10 years as the U.S. Army transitions their fleets to a Double V Hull configuration.”
+For one, these Strykers will be the first new production flat bottom hull vehicles produced in over 10 years.”

-Morgan is also working a case with North Macedonia for 33 Joint Light Tactical Vehicles (JLTV), the first several of which are expected to be delivered this month, and the remaining to be delivered by early next year.
-She said the country plans to acquire nearly 100 of the JLTVs, some of which will be equipped with M153 Common Remote Operated Weapon Station systems and Javelin anti-tank missiles.
+Morgan is also working a case with North Macedonia for Joint Light Tactical Vehicles (JLTV), the first several of which are expected to be delivered this year, and the remaining to be delivered some time next year.
+She said the country plans to acquire multiple JLTVs, some of which will be equipped with M153 Common Remote Operated Weapon Station systems and Javelin anti-tank missiles.
 The Javelins, said Morgan will be the first-ever integrated on the JLTVs.

 These significant strides in military modernization comes on the heels of North Macedonia being inducted as NATO’s 30th and newest member in March 2020.
 The U.S. State Department describes its partnership with the United States as bridging a wide range of shared, cooperative issues including political, economic, cultural, military and social.